Parliamentary.ai

 Government Spending

-The bill will likely lead to increased government spending on the administration of the new registration system and licensing enforcement.
-Exact figures are not provided in the bill.
+The bill will likely lead to increased government spending due to the costs of establishing and maintaining the national landlord register, administering the licensing scheme, and enforcement.
+Exact figures are not provided in the bill text itself, and will depend on administrative costs incurred by local housing authorities.

 Groups Affected

-• Local Housing Authorities: Will be responsible for administering the register and licensing scheme, and will incur costs in doing so.
+• Local Housing Authorities: Will be responsible for administering the register and licensing scheme, incurring increased workload and costs.

 Full Text